ros2/design/articles/055_ros_parameter_design.md

 ### Parameter update validation

-The node will allow for the registration of a callback for custom parameter value validation.
+A callback can be registered on the node which will allow for custom parameter value validation prior to accepting the parameter update.

 ### Backwards compatibility Parameter Server like behavior